Gaussian Limits for Subcritical Chaos: Proof of Theorem

 \end{lemma}

 The proof of this result is given in subsection~\ref{sec:proof-third-step} below.

 \emph{Part 4 (final approximation).} At last, we complete the proof of Theorem~\ref{th:apprZ}.
-Our final goal \eqref{eq:apprZ} is a consequence of the next lemma, where we prove convergence in probability and boundedness in $L^p$ for some $p>2$, which yields convergence in $L^2$.
+Our final goal \eqref{eq:apprZ} is a consequence of the next lemma, where we prove convergence in probability and boundedness in $L^p$ for some $p>2$.

 \begin{lemma}[Final approximation] Recall $X_N^\dom$ from \eqref{eq:XNdom}.
 For any $\epsilon > 0$ we have